lalalilo/argocd-diff-action/README.md

 ## How it works

 1. Downloads the specified version of the ArgoCD binary, and makes it executable
-2. Connects to the ArgoCD API using the `argocd-token`, and gets all the apps
+2. Uses the binary to run `argocd app list` to get all the apps associated with the current repository
-3. Filters the apps to the ones that live in the current repo
+3. Filters the apps to only keep the ones synced to `master` or `main` branches
 4. Runs `argocd app diff` for each app
 5. Posts the diff output as a comment on the PR